Students benefit greatly from learning with peers experiencing similar needs.

 Small group topics may include anger management, social behavior, friendship, grief and loss, self-esteem, study skills, and more.

 A parent permission form is required for children to participate in small groups.
-If your child is recommended, the counselor will send them home with one of these forms.
-It is to be signed and returned before the first meeting.
+If your child is recommended, the counselor will send them home with a form to sign and return before the first meeting.